dsloyer/ez-kubeadm/README.md

 * Support both Linux and Windows 10 WSL (Windows Subsystem for Linux) hosts.
 * Package it as a small bundle of files.

-What's the downside?
-* Your environment may be different than mine, causing you to encounter problems that I've promised you would avoid.
-* You may not agree with the tools I specify, or the changes suggested in your environment, though few.
-* You may feel limited by my choice of operating systems, cluster configuration, etc.
-* This project may fall behind kubeadm advances/changes in kubernetes.io.

 All the files that comprise this project are in https://github.com/dsloyer/ez-kubeadm

 ## Overview